ahrefs/esgg/README.md

 Generated code allows to use application types for any fields.
 This is achieved by referencing specific type for each field in generated code, instead of the primitive type from the mapping, allowing consumer of the code to map it onto custom type etc. For example the field
 `hash` in example above will have type `Counts.Hash.t` in generated code.
-In order to compile the generated code this type must be present in environment and mapped to something useful.
+In order to compile the generated code this type must be present in scope and mapped to something useful.
 Default mapping (which just maps everything to corresponding primitive types) can be generated with `esgg reflect <mapping name> <mapping.json>`, e.g.:

 ```bash